Update on Covid-19 Procedures – August 2021

 Arrival for Class

-- Hands must be sanitised upon entering the building/studio.
+- Hands will be sanitised upon entering and leaving the studio

-- Belongings will deposited in socially designated places and students will prepare themselves for class.
+- Belongings will be deposited in socially distanced places within the room.

-- We will be unable to provide spare shoes, or hand out stickers or award ballet beanies.
+- We are still unable to provide spare shoes, hand out stickers or award ballet beanies.
+This will be revised at half term and if appropriate we will make them available again.

-- Toilet visits must be kept to an absolute minimum.
+- Toilet visits will be kept to a minimum.

 Departure from Class

-- Students will dress themselves before leaving the studio.
+- Students Pre-Primary and above will dress themselves before leaving the studio.
+Students will then be escorted to the waiting area to parents/guardians.

-I am sorry for the dictatorial nature of the above, it really isn’t my style at all but I’m afraid the current situation makes it necessary.
+I am sorry for the dictatorial nature of the above, it really isn’t my style at all, but the ongoing situation requires we continue to make adjustments to the way we would normally do things.

 Jo Laud – Principal